 Fleece is an insulating fabric made from a hydrophobic fiber called PET (polyethylene terephthalate).
 In other words, fleece repels water instead of absorbing it.

 A fleece jacket holds less than one percent of its weight in water.
 And, even if the water manages to penetrate the fabric, it will dry very quickly.
-Unlike down insulation, fleece retains its insulating properties even when wet.
+In addition, unlike down insulation, fleece retains its insulating properties even when wet.

 Fleece jackets are soft to the touch, comfortable to wear, and very lightweight.
 They are also warm and highly breathable.
 Even though most fleece jackets are made from synthetic fabrics, there are also merino wool fleece jackets on the market.